White Flowers: A Comprehensive Guide

 Tulips

-White tulips are a classic spring flower.
-Varieties like White Triumph and White Parrot are widely used in gardens and floral arrangements.
-They need well-drained soil and a period of cold dormancy for optimal growth.
+White tulips like White Triumph and White Parrot are spring classics.
+They need well-drained soil and a period of cold dormancy to perform their best — plant the bulbs in fall for spring color.

 Daffodils